 But, we need a working environment to run our scripts, and, just because this book is online, the browser is a good choice.
 We’ll keep the amount of browser-specific commands (like

 So first, let’s see how to attach a script to the webpage.
 For server-side environments, you can just execute it with a command like

-You can run the example clicking on a “Play” button in it’s right-top corner.
+You can run the example by clicking on the “Play” button in its right-top corner.

 <script> tag has a few attributes that are rarely used nowadays, but we can find them in the old code:

 - Comments before and after scripts.

 In really ancient books and guides, one may find comments inside

 <script>tags, like this: